izeye/restaurants/README.md

 # restaurants
 ## Ratings
-* Excellent: I wanna go there.
+* Excellent: I wanna go there or eat it.
-* Very good: I'm willing to go there.
+* Very good: I'm willing to go there or eat it.
-* Good: I may go there.
+* Good: I may go there or eat it.
-* So so: I don't wanna go there.
+* So so: I don't wanna go there or eat it.
-* Bad: I won't go there.
+* Bad: I won't go there or eat it.

 | Landmarks | Name | Rating | Menu name | Price | Menu rating |
 | --- | --- | --- | --- | --- | --- |